kkm24132/dsc-gettingcleaningdata/README.md

   * 4 SITTING
   * 5 STANDING
   * 6 LAYING
 * The remaining columns are numeric and contain the mean or standard deviation of the measurements for a total of 79 feature variables which represent the following.

-Note: in the names below the prefix 't' denotes time, the prefix 'f' denotes frequency; 'XYZ' denotes 3-axial signals in any one of the X, or Y, or Z directions:
+  Note: in the names below the prefix 't' denotes a time domain variable, the prefix 'f' denotes a frequency domai variable; 'xyz' denotes 3-axial signals in any one of the X, or Y, or Z directions:
-  * the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ -
+  * the accelerometer and gyroscope 3-axial raw signals taccxyz and tgyroxyz -
-    * The acceleration signal is split into body and gravity acceleration signals (tBodyAcc-XYZ, tGravityAcc-XYZ)
+    * The acceleration signal is split into body and gravity acceleration signals (tbodyaccxyz, tgravityaccxyz)
-    * Body linear acceleration and angular velocity have been derived to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)
+    * Body linear acceleration and angular velocity have been derived to obtain jerk signals (tbodyaccjerkxyz and tbodygyrojerkxyz)
-    * The magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+    * The magnitude of these three-dimensional signals were calculated using the Euclidean norm (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyrojerkmag).
-  * The result of a Fast Fourier Transform (FFT) applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+  * The result of a Fast Fourier Transform (FFT) when applied to some of these signals are variables such as fbodyaccxyz, fbodyaccjerkxyz, fbodygyroxyz, fbodyaccjerkmag, fbodygyromag, fbodygyrojerkmag.
+(Note the 'f' to indicate frequency domain signals for these variables).

-Additionally, each variable may have the qualifier 'mean' in its name which indicates the measure is the mean value, or 'std' which indicates the value is the standard deviation, or 'meanFreq' which indicates the value is the weighted average of the frequency components to obtain a mean frequency.
+  Additionally, each variable may have the following qualifiers as endings for its name
+  * 'mean' indicates the measure is the mean value,
+  * 'std' indicates the value is the standard deviation,
+  * 'meanFreq' indicates the value is the weighted average of the frequency components to obtain a mean frequency (so meanfreq appears as ending only for the names of frequency domain variables).

+# More details about the script

+Let's now look at more details about the script itself and how it works.

 ## Structure of the script
 The script contains three areas outlined by clear comments: